The Best Down Comforter Construction Style...

 There are several different construction styles when it comes to down comforters.
 Some construction styles of down comforters are better than others and here’s some insight into a few varieties.

 - Dependent on the style of Ring Stitch, this style allows the down to move within the comforter far too much.

 - When down is left unconstrained, it winds up migrating to the foot and the sides of the comforter.
 This leaves less amounts (if any) of down where you would really want it to be – right on top of you.

 - This style has long rows or baffles that run from the foot of the comforter to the head.

 - Once again, the down inevitably finds its way to the foot of the comforter, creating cold spots.

 You can try to re-orientate the down in these styles of down comforters by shaking them from the foot or the sides in order to relocate it back to its proper spot.

 But why go through all of this unnecessary aggravation?
 There are better styles out there, namely the Box-Stitched or the Baffle-Box style.

 The Box-Stitch style:

-- With this style, two large sheets of cotton fabric are sewn around the sides or periphery, then through a small hole left in the comforter, down is blown through a hose into the single large compartment.
-The whole is then sewn closed.
+- This style is comprised of two large sheets of cotton fabric sewn around the periphery or sides, then through a tiny hole left in the comforter down is blown through a hose and into the single large compartment.
+Once that task is completed, the hole is sewn shut.

-- The down is then evenly distributed throughout the sack and the comforter is run through a quilter, creating smaller squares filled with down.
+- Next, the down gets evenly distributed throughout the entire sack, the down comforter is then run through a quilter, which produces smaller squares that are filled with down.

-- With a Baffle-Box down comforter, the same basic concept exists as the box-stitched comforter, that being, the down is contained or constrained in a small square compartment.
+- The Baffle-Box down comforter utilizes the same basic concept as the box-stitched comforter; the down is constrained or contained in a small square compartment.

-- Just like insulation in your home, down does not generate heat.
-The trapped air merely insulates you by holding in the heat your body generates.
+- Down is very much like insulation in that it does not generate heat.
+The trapped air is what insulates your body by actually holding your body heat.

-- You may also find that the Baffle-Box construction provides a fuller look in the Duvet Cover.
+Baffle-Box construction also gives off a much fuller look in the Duvet Cover.